 - Module 1 – Weeks 1-8: Living and learning about NGL.

 Where you embrace Networked and Global Learning (NGL) and hopefully generate lots of new knowledge about what NGL means to you as a learner, student and teacher.

 - Module 2 – Weeks 9-15: NGL and you as teacher.

 Where you take the insights about NGL you have developed during Module 1 and plan how you will harness these to support your learners in your context.

 This course is shaped by the networks that surround all the participants.
 Perhaps most significantly, the previous versions of this course and its wonderfully detailed and intricate collection of resources and activities; and, the network of open educators and researchers that have influenced and challenged us all by working and sharing in the open was initiated by David Jones and it is with thanks that we use this resource.

 This course, in its current form, would not be possible without those influences.

 The following acknowledges the current background image.

-I like this image for a number of reasons.
-First, it was one I found quite early on in my search for Creative Commons licensed images on Flickr.
-But more importantly it has a number of interesting links to the course.
-It captures the networked structure of our brains – which are important to some of the conceptions of NGL we look at – but it also includes a harking back to our more traditional hierarchical/tree-like conceptions of knowledge etc. Conceptions that underpin much of how we think and act and which perhaps need to be challenged by NGL.
+Thoughts….This image captures the networked structure of our brains – which are important to some of the conceptions of NGL we look at – but it also includes a harking back to our more traditional hierarchical/tree-like conceptions of knowledge etc. Conceptions that underpin much of how we think and act and which perhaps need to be challenged by NGL.
 And perhaps more importantly its an interesting, creative, attractive, and effective image.